1 in 5 college students will be sexually assaulted before graduating. (source)

 44% of sexual assault victims are under the age of 18. (source)

-At the high school level, Surviving in Numbers implements curriculum which uses data from stories shared through Surviving in Numbers to teach peers how to support survivors, how not to victim-blame, how to positively respond to survivors to help them heal, how to step in as an active bystander while maintaining personal safety, and more.
-Students also learn about and debunk myths around sexual violence, focusing on how those myths play out in daily life and harm everyone, not just survivors.
+Only 50% of school districts in the US require any sexual health education, and almost none of those require information on sexual violence, prevention, and supporting survivors to be part of that education.
+Our trainings utilize data from stories shared through Surviving in Numbers to teach peers how to support survivors, how to positively respond to survivors to help them heal, how to step in as an active bystander while maintaining personal safety, and more.
+Students also learn about and debunk myths around sexual violence, focusing on how those myths play out in daily life and harm everyone, not only survivors.

 Only 11% of military sexual assault victims reported the assault. (source)